UofA-SPEAR/control-panel/README.md

 ### Video
 Live video is streamed by the rover's cameras and is displayed by the control panel.
-Six video streams should be available for viewing when connected.
+Multiple video streams should be available for viewing when all the cameras are connected.
+Uses FFmpeg and an NGINX server to transcode and stream video on the fly.

+### OpenMV
+Handles streaming from the OpenMV camera.
+Contains a web server that has been specifically designed to stream MJPEG video to the browser.

 ## Getting started
 Open a terminal and execute `./run.sh`.
 The test server for the control panel should be launched.<br>